Resource Center

 Trametinib versus standard of care in patients with recurrent low-grade serous ovarian cancer (GOG 281/LOGS): an international, randomised, open-label, multicentre, phase 2/3 trial: While this research did not include mucinous ovarian cancer, there is a finding to note.
 The drug – trametinib – seems to work best in patients who have a tumor with a KRAS mutation and close to 50% of mucinous ovarian cancers will have that mutation.

-• This article shares the results of a study of the optimal surgical management of clinical stage I mucinous ovarian carcinoma.
-It covers the prognostic significance of lymphadenectomy and intra-operative rupture on patient survival. https://ijgc.bmj.com/content/33/5/755
+• Impact of lymphadenectomy and intra-operative tumor rupture on survival in early-stage mucinous ovarian cancers.
+This article shares the results of a study of the optimal surgical management of clinical stage I mucinous ovarian carcinoma.
+It covers the prognostic significance of lymphadenectomy and intra-operative rupture on patient survival.

 Tools, Podcasts and Videos